purecloudlabs/genesys-cloud-streaming-client-webrtc-sessions/doc/documentation.md

 ## Session Flow

-WebRTC Softphone sessions use an initiation/discovery flow before media is established in order that a user might decide which client (i.e., device or browser tab) will be used to establish the session media.
+WebRTC Softphone sessions use an initiation/discovery flow before media is established so that a user can decide which client (i.e., device or browser tab) will be used to establish the session media.

 The two primary differences for incoming calls and outbound calls are: